-Nkuringo: The Hardest Gorilla Trek in Uganda?
+Nkuringo: The Hardest Gorilla Tracking Experience in Uganda?

 At the recommendation of our tour operator, Matoke Tours, we signed up to track the Nkuringo family of mountain gorillas.
 They are a large family with two silverbacks and a number of juvenile and baby gorillas and promised to be entertaining to watch.

 We had some misgivings about the decision to track the Nkuringo family when a fellow guest at the Mutanda Lake Resort with plans to track one of the gorilla families around Rushaga looked at us incredulously and said "that's supposed to be the hardest trek, I'd never be able to do that".
 She went on about what she'd heard about the steep grade of the terrain and how we'd be crawling through mud and fording rivers to track the gorillas.
 I asked her to stop talking at that point because she was starting to scare us.
 We're a pair of city slickers and it's not often that we trek into the jungles of Uganda.

 Dawn Departure on a Private Gorilla Trek for Two